-Hospitality industry blossoms in China
+The hospitality industry is blossoming in China

-Two major macro trends contribute to the growing demand for short-term rentals: booming tourism industry and push-pull migration in the burgeoning urban clusters.
+Two major macro trends contribute to the growing demand for short-term rentals: the booming tourism industry and push-pull migration in the burgeoning urban clusters.
 While flourishing solvent middle class ignites the first in vacation time and the second on a regular basis, lodging markets thrive.

-As National Bureau of Statistics of China reported, 139.5 million foreign tourists visited the country in 2017, the number grew 0.75% compared to the last year, with five-year CAGR of 1%.
+As the National Bureau of Statistics of China reported, 139.5 million foreign tourists visited the country in 2017, the number grew 0.75% compared to the last year, with a five-year CAGR of 1%.
 Chinese citizens nowadays are also prone to travel abroad actively: the five-year CAGR for this category is more than 11%.
 Rocketing domestic tourism sector stirs up increasing demand for short-term dwelling rentals: Amount of people holding PRC citizenship who travel around the country almost doubled from 2012 when the number of 2.96 billion person-times was documented.
 Historically, inbound/outbound tourism-related indicators growth has become a bellwether for emerging countries' development overall.

 According to the China Tourism Association's report, the number of homestay listings in China grew fourfold within one year: from 50,000 at the end of 2016 to 200,000 at the end of 2017.
 The number of employees within the house-sharing segment has reached nearly 2 million, and the total income of companies representing the sector has reached CNY 36.28 million (USD 5.25 million).
 National Information Center and Research Institute of Business and Industry (中商产业研究院) reported: the share of the access economy segment in lodging industry climbed to 6.1% in 2018, raising 1.4% over the previous year.
-Growth is obvious, but the numbers are still comparatively low: for instance, in the United States, that figure is higher than 25%.
+Growth is noticeable, but the numbers are still comparatively low: for instance, in the United States, that figure is higher than 25%.

 Attractive market = fierce competition?

 Nine different kinds of competition could be observed within the industries where digital disruptors lately make dramatic changes causing various many-sided problems.
-Incumbent companies in hospitality sector are seemingly scared by newcomers.
+Incumbent companies in the hospitality sector are seemingly scared by newcomers.
 As numerous studies have shown, industry mammoths are doomed to lose at least some of their market share for the benefit of disruptors.

 Besides, future "rules of fight club" are hardly predictable due to several reasons:

-- Market boarders aren't determined.
+- Market borders aren't determined.
 This segment of the lodging industry is still in the green-field state nowadays.
 Notwithstanding that, house-sharing marketplaces (like any other disruptors) are scavengers that use existing consumer base formed mostly by mature hotel chains and real estate agencies;

 The last feature creates a room for price competition.
 And the commission is an important indicator because the platforms are transparent per se.
 As for the non-price competition, market segmentation and multifaceted ancillary services are what will help to distinguish companies' products.
-Hotel-like differentiation (even down to various star-rated groups) seems to be a feasible route for the segment, where some of the platforms may pick luxury track and compete against huge hotel chains while others can successfully implement dumping against local hostels, motels, etc.
+Hotel-like differentiation (even down to various star-rated groups) seems to be a feasible route for the segment, where some of the platforms may pick the 'luxury track' and compete against huge hotel chains while others can successfully implement dumping against local hostels, motels, etc.

 Social stratification in emerging China turns the latter into an attractive zone for business units that are ready to take advantage of serving affluent classes.

 Lodging industry, another major field where the sharing models are utilized excessively, seems to be a little bit more hospitable as Airbnb feels comfortable to compete for bigger pieces of pie.
-The San Francisco-based company entered China's market in 2015, and started moving with confidence lately.
-The firm's co-founder Nathan Blecharczyk just announced that Airbnb will go deeper here due to tremendous potential of the world's second economy.
+The San Francisco-based company entered China's market in 2015 and started moving with confidence lately.
+The firm's co-founder Nathan Blecharczyk just announced that Airbnb will go deeper here due to the tremendous potential of the world's second economy.
 The global leader started planning to play first fiddle regionally long before.
-It was spotted near the gates of local labor market a year ago.
+It was spotted near the gates of the local labor market a year ago.
 As of May 2019, the company shows even more intention to hire local professionals having more than 50 positions published with three offices across Mainland China: Beijing, Shanghai and Guangzhou.

 With its projected IPO this year, Airbnb is going to become the first publicly traded behemoth of the global home-sharing segment.
-Paving the road for industry followers, it keeps up tough strategic demeanor of experimental nature.
+Paving the road for industry followers, it keeps up a tough strategic demeanor of experimental nature.

 Meet the contestants

-Evidently, access economy is susceptible to large-scale investing motions.
+Evidently, the access economy is susceptible to large-scale investing motions.
 So, the number of active big-sized market participants is small and likely to lower over time.
 At the moment, four immense players are on the court in China.
-Below is a brief glance at competitive advantages and disadvantages of these platforms.
+Below is a brief glance at the competitive advantages and disadvantages of these platforms.

-+ World leading provider of travel services Ctrip is among the firm's main investors;
++ World-leading provider of travel services Ctrip is among the firm's main investors;

 + Possessing nicely-designed and extremely competitive channels such as Qunar (去哪儿);